Pasindu-sd/Cybersecurity-Notes/week-14.md

   When these three come together, it is a powerful log management + analytics platform that can be used to collect, process, search, analyze, and visualize logs.
   ELK is a main toolset for Threat Hunting, Monitoring, SIEM setup, Security Onion, Wazuh, SOC operations.

+  ### 1. Elasticsearch – (Search + Store Engine)
+  Elasticsearch is:
+    - A high-speed search engine
+    - A database that stores logs
+    - An index-based system that handles big data
+    - Real-time search & analytics support

+  Two basic concepts:
+     Index = Log collections (like a DB table) Document = Individual log entry (like a Row)

+  You use Elasticsearch to find logs by entering a search query.

+  For example:
+    - “Show failed logins”
+    - “Search PowerShell events”
+    - “Find suspicious IPs”